samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 ThreeFold believes the solution to these $trillion problems is migration of Internet IT capacity to the Edge - ie a “hyper-distributed” network architecture.
 Edge networks will not necessarily replace the existing hyperscale capacity powering today’s cloud - rather, Edge networks will scale to meet the increased capacity demands going forward.

-In 2025 c 60% of new internet infrastructure will be decentralized and located at the edge of the farmer networks, using alternative locations which have stable (renewable) power and reliable connectivity.
+In 2025 circa 60% of new internet infrastructure will be decentralized and located at the edge of the farmer networks, using alternative locations which have stable (renewable) power and reliable connectivity.

 ## The ThreeFold Solution

 Our solution is to migrate cloud capacity to the edge - ie located proximate to users (in cities, schools, offices, homes and even vehicles) with the following main benefits.

-### Safe
+### Secure

 - Our network is distributed and benefits from our ItsYou.Online identity management platform - making it much more secure